 Charlottesville, VA • Private

-There are certain skills that many rehab technicians have in order to accomplish their responsibilities.
+There are certain skills that many acute care occupational therapy assistants have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed dexterity, physical stamina and compassion.
+We discovered that a lot of resumes listed compassion, detail oriented and interpersonal skills.

-If you're interested in becoming a rehab technician, one of the first things to consider is how much education you need.
-We've determined that 47.4% of rehab technicians have a bachelor's degree.
-In terms of higher education levels, we found that 3.7% of rehab technicians have master's degrees.
-Even though most rehab technicians have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming an acute care occupational therapy assistant, one of the first things to consider is how much education you need.
+We've determined that 37.5% of acute care occupational therapy assistants have a bachelor's degree.
+In terms of higher education levels, we found that 12.5% of acute care occupational therapy assistants have master's degrees.
+Even though most acute care occupational therapy assistants have a college degree, it's possible to become one with only a high school degree or GED.

 What Am I Worth?

-There are several types of rehab technician, including:
+There are several types of acute care occupational therapy assistant, including: